Tethyshadros: Classification

 Before the species was described and named, the specimens were assumed to belong to a species of hadrosaurine, due to its lack of crest and assumed nature as a member of Hadrosauridae.
 In 2021, Prieto-Márquez and Carrera Farias recovered Tethyshadros as the sister taxon to Fylax, in a derived position in the Hadrosauromorpha, making it one of the latest surviving non-hadrosaurid hadrosauromorphs.
 Their cladogram is shown below:

-Chiarenza et al 2021 performed a phylogenetic analysis of Bruno.
-This analysis found Tethyshadros in a similar position, except with Telmatosaurus as its closest relative.
+Chiarenza et al. 2021 performed a phylogenetic analysis including Bruno.
+This analysis found Tethyshadros in a similar position within Hadrosauromorpha, except with Telmatosaurus as its closest relative.
 Other close relatives were generally Asian or North American species.
 Modelling of body size evolution suggested that Tethyshadros was not significantly different in size from its closest relatives.

+In their 2026 description of the Transylvanian Kryptohadros from the Hațeg Basin, Magyar and colleagues included it in an updated version of the phylogenetic matrix of Longrich et al. (2024) and the similar but less extensive matrix of Dai et al. (2025).
+Both datasets consistently recovered Tethyshadros as the sister taxon to Kryptohadros.
+Telmatosaurus, another Hațeg genus coeval with Kryptohadros, was recovered as the sister to these two taxa using both datasets.
+Magyar et al. named the group containing these three genera as the new clade Telmatosauridae.
+The results of the majority rule consensus analysis from the former matrix are displayed in the cladogram below: